Trump demands Senate bypass votes to confirm appointees

 A constitutional clause however allows for presidents to bypass a Senate vote if the chamber is in an extended recess.

-In a bid to maintain the legislative branch's power against the presidency, the Senate usually uses a parliamentary manoeuver to avoid ever entering a sufficiently long recess.
+In a bid to maintain the legislative branch's power against the presidency, the Senate usually uses a parliamentary manoeuvre to avoid ever entering a sufficiently long recess.

 But Trump said Sunday on social media that "any Republican Senator seeking the coveted LEADERSHIP position in the United States Senate must agree to Recess Appointments."